technoempathy/bike_sharing/README.md

 ### Bike-sharing predictor
 # Help a bike-sharing company make business decisions

-#### Returns the expected volume of business based on historical bike-retal data, so the company can predict the number of bikes they will need.
+#### Returns the expected volume of business based on historical bike-rental data, so the company can predict the number of bikes they will need.
 First project for the Udacity Deep Learning Nanodegree.

 ## Getting Started
 ### Step 1: Review my code in [my_answers.py](https://github.com/technoempathy/bike_sharing/blob/master/my_answers.py "Title") and see my results in [bike_sharing.ipynb](https://github.com/technoempathy/bike_sharing/blob/master/bike_sharing.ipynb "Title").